owncloud/ocis/docs/ocis/deployment/continuous_deployment.md

 We are continuously deploying the following deployment examples.
 Every example is deployed in two flavors:

 - Latest: reflects the current master branch state of oCIS and will be updated with every commit to master
+- Daily: reflects the master branch state of oCIS as of the time of deployment
 - Released: reflects the newest release state (currently latest release of version 1) and will be updated with every release

 The configuration for the continuous deployment can be found in the [oCIS repository](https://github.com/owncloud/ocis/tree/master/deployments/continuous-deployment-config).